A Primer on SLAPPs and the Texas Anti-SLAPP Law

 If you do that, the person who sued you must put on enough evidence to show their lawsuit or claims are not baseless.
 In effect, they have to show their lawsuit has enough merit to proceed to the next stage, which usually is discovery.
 If he doesn't show that evidence, you win.

 But even if he does, you can still win by providing enough evidence to establish a defense.
 For example, if you are sued for defamation, you can win a motion to dismiss by showing the evidence proves that what you said is substantially true.

 If I'm sued for something I published or said, should I automatically file a TCPA motion to dismiss?

-No, not always.
+Not always.
 The decision to file an anti-SLAPP motion should be a thoughtful one.
-Sometimes a lawsuit might look like a SLAPP, but the evidence might be enough to beat a motion to dismiss.
-And other times the TCPA might not apply because what you said was not over a matter of public concern or was not petitioning the government.
+Sometimes a lawsuit might look like a SLAPP, but the plaintiff's allegations and evidence might be enough to beat a motion to dismiss.
+And other times the TCPA might not apply because the lawsuit is not about your speech on a matter of public concern or you petitioning the government.

 In these situations, another strategy might be a better use of your resources.